-For more information about business events, see Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite.
+For more information about business events, see Chapter "Using Business Events and the Event Delivery Network" of Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite.

-32.1 Introduction to the Event Delivery Network
+33.1 Introduction to the Event Delivery Network

 The subsystem of SOA that accepts published business events and delivers them to the subscribers is called the Event Delivery Network (EDN).
 EDN has two different implementations: